 Why Everyone Should Plan Culinary Holidays in India

 If there’s one thing us Indians are extremely proud of, it’s our country’s rich culinary traditions.
 We love eating, and we love sharing our food with anyone who’ll let us feed them!
-You’ll definitely notice it if you go on a train journey in India – your fellow passengers will have loaded up on snacks and foods, and will be only to not just have you try some, but also tell you why it’s the best food you’ll ever eat!
+You’ll definitely notice it if you go on a train journey in India – your fellow passengers will have loaded up on snacks and foods.
+And they will not only insist on you trying some, but also tell you why it’s the best food you’ll ever eat!

 Because culinary holidays in India will offer something for everyone